 My research addresses philosophical questions about scientific inquiry and methodology.
 One central theme I focus on is how different methodologies (like experiments, models, and computer simulations) work together to generate scientific knowledge.
 Another is how studying microbes, and even simpler biological systems, shapes our knowledge of living things in general and of life itself.
-I pursue these interests in a variety of projects spanning the philosophy of biology, philosophy of science, history of science, and bioscience ethics, concentrating especially on experimental microbial evolution and areas of inquiry that challenge our ideas about life and its simplest forms (like synthetic biology, astrobiology, artificial life, and research on the origin of life).
+I pursue these interests in a variety of projects spanning the philosophy of biology, philosophy of science, history of science, and bioethics, concentrating especially on experimental microbial evolution and areas of inquiry that challenge our ideas about life and its simplest forms (like synthetic biology, astrobiology, artificial life, and research on the origin of life).

 I am a founding member of Te Ao Mārama—Centre for Fundamental Inquiry, a new research center in the Faculty of Science at the University of Auckland focusing on fundamental questions about life and the universe.

-I am also coordinating a national panel advising on social and ethical issues in invasive species management in New Zealand (read more here), and I'm a regular science correspondent on RadioLive's Weekend Variety Wireless.
+I am also coordinating a national panel advising on social and ethical issues in invasive species management in New Zealand (read more here and here), and I'm a regular science correspondent on RadioLive's Weekend Variety Wireless.